Anxiety and depression

 Dental amalgam (mercury) poisoning

 These are plant and stone derived vibrational essences that are similar to high potency homeopathic preparations in that they contain no material content.
-When indicated, Bach flower preparations are selected with vegatesting.
+When indicated, Bach flower preparations are selected with vegatesting and muscle testing.

 For example, a moody nine-year-old boy was helped with Bach flower treatment – see the testimonial below.

 “My 9-year-old son was easily angered and had very low self-esteem.
 He hated himself and the world.
 The vegatesting was painless and just involved touching a spot on the side of one of my son's toes with a blunt instrument.
 It sounds strange, but honestly it is amazing!
 Dr Bourne prescribed drops that contained homeopathy and Bach flowers.
 I've been adding them to my son's drinks for a few weeks and the difference in his personality is incredible.
 He is now so calm and doing really well at school.
 He goes to bed with no dramas and has become very sweet with his younger brother and happy to do his homework.”

-Selected homeopathic preparations for anxiety/depression often in combination with Bach flower preparations may be prescribed when indicated with vegatesting.
+Selected homeopathic preparations for often in combination with Bach flower preparations may be prescribed when indicated with vegatesting.
 For example, homeopathic carbo veg can help with chronic fatigue.

 Additional nutritional causes of anxiety /depression are discussed in the section on pyroluria below.

 Food intolerance (2)

 Mental illness can be associated with intolerances to certain foods particularly milk, eggs, coffee and white flour.

 Stress and adrenal exhaustion (3)

 Overwork, worry and unhealthy eating with too much junk food, particularly sugar, coffee and alcohol can cause stress related illnesses with adrenal gland exhaustion.

 In health, adrenal stress hormones enable people to cope with stress by preventing abnormally low blood sugar levels and by increasing the blood supply to the brain and muscles.

-Stress due to excessive s work and worry can cause adrenal gland exhaustion with ‘low blood sugar syndrome’, which is manifested by abnormal tiredness, anxiety/depression, insomnia and possibly stress related illnesses such as depression, arthritis and gastric ulcers.
+Stress due to excessive work and worry can cause adrenal gland exhaustion with associated ‘low blood sugar syndrome’, which is manifested by abnormal tiredness, anxiety/depression, insomnia and possibly stress related illnesses such as depression, arthritis and gastric ulcers.